Srinivas-Natarajan/Heart-Arrhythmia-Classification/README.md

 <br>

 ## Instructions to run
-1. Note down the location of the ".edf" file and enter it into the EDF_PATH variable
+1. Note down the location of the ".edf" file and enter it into the cmd line.
-2. Run the predict.py file to get the output
+2. Use the command where PATH_TO_EDF_FILE is the location of your file
+> python predict.py PATH_TO_EDF_FILE

 ---